Digital Ambience, Locative media & The Cartographer's Confession - a review.

 Might there be other directions, other than through app-based platforms, that projects like the Cartographer’s Confession gain broader public appeal and traction in time to come?
 Will it be through Google Glasses, Bose’s new take on the Detour app, or via a live streaming web-based application?
 I don’t know.
 What I do know is that locative storytelling is not going away.
 Whether we experience these stories through apps or via web-based streaming in time to come, I believe that many of the creative and technical, and even geographical, principles inherent in the Cartographer’s Confession will soon find their moment.
 I also believe that audio will play an increasingly central role here (fingers crossed all you out there in radioland, because the locative audio storytelling palette, is very rich indeed).
 I just hope that when this next ‘big thing’ comes along, someone puts the Cartographer’s Confession back out there.
 This work is an important marker on the road to mature locative storytelling.
 More please!

-Please note: this work in the UK has only been possible through the generous support of Arts Queensland and friends and family.
+Please note: this work in the UK has only been possible through the generous support of Queensland Government and Arts Queensland - and friends and family.